History of Philadelphia: Colonial era

 When the French and Indian War began in 1754 as part of the Seven Years' War, Franklin recruited militias.
 During the war, the city attracted many refugees from the western frontier.
 When Pontiac's Rebellion occurred in 1763, refugees again fled into the city, including a group of Lenape hiding from other Native Americans, angry at their pacifism, and white frontiersmen.
 The Paxton Boys tried to follow them into Philadelphia for attacks, but was prevented by the city's militia and Franklin, who convinced them to leave.

-Revolution
+American Revolution

 In the 1760s, the British Parliament's passage of the Stamp Act and the Townshend Acts, combined with other frustrations, increased political tension and anger against Britain in the colonies.
 Philadelphia residents joined boycotts of British goods.
 After the Tea Act in 1773, there were threats against anyone who would store tea and any ships that brought tea up the Delaware.
 After the Boston Tea Party, a shipment of tea had arrived in December, on the ship the Polly.
 A committee told the captain to depart without unloading his cargo.

+A series of acts in 1774 further angered the colonies; activists called for a general congress and they agreed to meet in Philadelphia.
+The First Continental Congress was held in September in Carpenters' Hall.
+During the American Revolutionary War, Philadelphia was the site of the First and Second Continental Congresses.